-- 1. The employee in need due to medical hardship would contact Human Resources (HR).
-HR will send out a request vial emai not naming the employee in need. - 2.
-The employee will not solicit or ask for donated time from any employee. - 3.
-Responses from employees who agree to transfer sick time will be sent a Sick Leave Transfer Request Form to fill out and submit to the Executive Director or designee for first approval. - 4.
-The Executive Director or designee will forward requests to Human Resources for verification of leave balances and final approval. - 5.
+- 1. The employee in need due to medical hardship would contact Human Resources (HR). - 2.
+The employee requesting donations must sign an acknowledgment sheet that authorizes HR to send out a request via email.

+- 3. The email will provide the name of the employee in need, but no medical or protected health information will be given. - 4.
+The employee will not solicit or ask for donated time from any employee. - 5.
+Responses from employees who agree to transfer sick time will be sent a Sick Leave Transfer Request Form to fill out and submit to the Executive Director or designee for first approval. - 6.
+The Executive Director or designee will forward requests to Human Resources for verification of leave balances and final approval. - 7.
 Employees who exhaust all donated time will be placed on an unpaid leave status and subjected to personnel actions if not FMLA eligible.